jesuisundev/acrossthemultiverse/README.md

 Across The Multiverse is an **Open Source Project**.
 This means that:

 > Individuals making significant and valuable contributions are given commit-access to the project to contribute as they see fit.
-This project is more fun experience than a standard guarded open source project.
+This project is more a fun experience than a standard guarded open source project.

 Every commit on the main branch automatically deploy a new build on [cloudfare pages](https://pages.cloudflare.com/) which is accesible at https://across-multiverse.com/